Patrick-orz/electron-artifact/docs/localStorage.md

 ## Background Information

 Storing information locally for access in different sessions is a basic yet crucial operation.
-This page would teach you how to create a sample that includes a textarea which saves on edit.
+This page would teach you how to create a sample that includes a textarea which saves on edit, and restores on app restart.

 ### Electron Processes